You may appeal to the Secretary of State via the Planning Inspectorate if your application for Planning Permission is:

 For all other types of applications (refusals, non-determinations or against the grant of planning permission subject to conditions) appeals must be made within six months of the date of the decision notice

-You can do this online at the Planning Portal website, where you’ll also find guidance on how to support your appeal.
+You can do this online at the Planning Inspectorate website, where you’ll also find guidance on how to support your appeal.

 How to make representations on an appeal